 I erased all of my cronjobs by accident due to a simple typo.

 crontab.
-This command is one letter off from crontab -r
+This command is one letter off from crontab -r, which erases your

 cron jobs without any confirmation prompt.
 On a QWERTY keyboard,